-Retailers are optimizing inventories, pricing, and their advertising.
+Retailers are optimizing inventories, pricing, and advertising.
 Hospitals are minimizing costs, curing diseases, and providing more humane care.
 Manufacturers are monitoring and improving production.
 Governments are stopping money laundering and making services more efficient.
 Farmers are monitoring their fields.
 Open-source data technology turns up almost everywhere.

 Future of open-source software?

-Open source has become the standard development model for softwares.
+Open source has become the standard development model for software.
 It is a more effective and efficient mechanism to create and maintain software.
 In the past decades, Linux has become the most popular operating system and Apache the most popular web server.
 Recently, with the Hadoop Ecosystem, open-source now dominates big data technologies.
 Now we’re seeing it as the standard in the next technology wave of machine learning.
 Open source is now expected for platform technologies as well.

 Who pays for the Open Source (free Software)?

 Angel Diaz, VP at IBM, said, “We are reinventing technology and doing it in a way that is open and allows everyone to gain value”.
-The open source technologies have started growing with the growth of open cloud, artificial intelligence and transnational architectures.
+The open-source technologies have started growing with the growth of open cloud, artificial intelligence, and transnational architectures.

 According to him, the question isn’t just about money for services and product, it’s about time and investment.
 From his perspective, there are three core groups that pay for open source: Consortia (association of several companies working on one goal), Enterprises and Individuals.